Integration Pane

 Entity

-If you right-click an entity and select View in Catalog, it will take you to the entity details page in the Catalog.
+If you right-click an entity and select View in Catalog, it takes you to the entity details page in the Catalog.

-If you right-click a consumed entity and Go to entity, it will take you to the entity in the domain model.
+If you right-click a consumed entity and select Go to entity, it takes you to the entity in the domain model.

 Attributes

-Attributes for a service are listed in the same order as how the service has them defined.
+Attributes for a service are listed in the same order as the service has them defined.

-Unsupported attributes are grayed out and are not included when you drag the entity to your app.
+Unsupported attributes are grayed out and are not included when you drag the entity into your app.

 Associations